gaara4896/CommunityServiceBlog-Ubermensch/_posts/2018-05-27-the-second-day-pt1.md

 {% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/pj_caring_home_unloading2.JPG" alt="Entrance of backend area" %}

+{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/pj_caring_home_unloading3.JPG" alt="Entrance of backend area" %}

 Depending on the food type, it will be move to different places.
 For type of food which can be consume directly such as bread or donuts, it will be unloaded at the table beside the area where we place the food.

 From the image, we can see Teong is unloading the bread with a old lady from the PJ Caring Home.

 Anything other than that, such as raw food, it will be move to the entrance of the storage.

+{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/pj_caring_home_unloading4.JPG" alt="Moving food to storage" %}

-{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/pj_caring_home_unloading3.JPG" alt="Entrance of storage" %}
+{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/pj_caring_home_unloading5.JPG" alt="Entrance of storage" %}

-{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/pj_caring_home_unloading4.JPG" alt="Entrance of storage" %}
+{% include image.html src="https://raw.githubusercontent.com/gaara4896/CommunityServiceBlog-Ubermensch/gh-pages/images/20180526/pj_caring_home_unloading6.JPG" alt="Entrance of storage" %}

 They then unload the food into the storage and return us the recycle bag.